-The Log viewer enables you to browse logs within provided time frame using detected aspects of the log content.
-You can use automatically generated facets to narrow down your log view and to focus on a specific aspect of the log content.
+The log viewer enables you to browse logs within a certain timeframe using detected aspects of the log content.
+You can use automatically generated facets to narrow down your log view and focus on a specific aspect of the log content.

-You can input a query or filters to narrow down the log events that are displayed in the results table.
-You can use the query in the auto-complete or in the advanced mode.
+In Filter by, you can set filters to narrow down the log events that are displayed in the results table.
+Select Advanced query to edit the query manually.

-In the auto-complete mode, you can select from a set of detected log data fields to filter the results.
+With Filter by displayed (the default), the filter is in autocomplete mode, where you select from a set of detected log data fields to filter the results.
 For filters with the same attributes, only one statement needs to be true.
 For filters with different attributes, all statements need to be true.
 While in the auto-complete mode, selected filters and facets are synchronized automatically.

 Text searches help you find individual word occurrences.
-You can search text without any syntax.
-(As long as no special characters or keywords are present, like:
+You can search text without any syntax (as long as no special characters or keywords are present, such as

-Search for records that have specified attribute with specified value.
+Search for records that have a specified attribute with a specified value.

 Operators can be written in either uppercase or lowercase: